dlaub3/blog/aws/deploy-static-sites-aws-s3-cloudfront-lambda-edge/index.md

     are just deploying your blog then you have absolutely no way to justify this option; it's simply a more advanced exercise in learning AWS than the previous options.

+**Note**: The AWS UI may has changed since this article was published

 ## IAM User